bnaras/distcomp/README.md

 distcomp
 ========

-Install this package in R via:
+Install this package the usual way in R or via:

 ```{r}
 library(devtools)